numinix/paypal_rest_api/GOOGLE_PAY_ERROR_RESOLUTION.md

 You stated: *"Since we're implementing via the PayPal Rest API, we do not need a Google Merchant ID."*

-**You are absolutely correct!** When using PayPal as the payment gateway (which this integration does), you do NOT need to register separately with Google for a Google Merchant ID.
-PayPal handles that for you.
+**You are still correct about onboarding:** When using PayPal as the gateway, you don't register separately with Google.
+However, PayPal can provide a Google Merchant ID for eligibility purposes.
+The module now includes an optional, validated configuration field that passes the value to the PayPal SDK when supplied.
+If PayPal hasn't given you an ID, simply leave the field blank.

 ## The Actual Solution